The-Dev-Stuff/strands/README.md

 # Sample curl request to the agent
 curl --location 'http://localhost:8000/chat' \
 --header 'Content-Type: application/json' \
+--data '{
---data '{"prompt": "What is today'\''s date and what is 4 + 9?
-Also, tell me what tools you used to figure this out and your thought process."}'
+    "prompt": "What is today'\''s date and what is 4 + 9?
+Also, tell me what tools you used to figure this out and tell me your thought process."
+}'
 ```

 Sample interaction